 There are many different flavours of health care within different health professions.
 In dentistry, there is family dentistry, general dentistry, orthodontics, and many others.
 In medicine, there is emergency medicine, pediatrics, geriatrics, chronic disease, internal medicine and on and on.
 This is also true in chiropractic.
 Sports chiropractic, family wellness, acute care, corrective care, and others.
-Since we focus on family wellness and corrective care, let’s explore this in more detail.
+Since we focus on family wellness and corrective care, we know we are different – a fact we are proud of!

 The #1 reason why someone enlists a health care provider are symptoms.
 While symptoms are unpleasant (I used to suffer from migraines, so I understand), they are necessary, needed, and downright important.
 They tell us if something is not right.
 They are like the engine warning light in our vehicle.
 Would it make sense to stick a piece of black tape on your dashboard to cover up the light?
 Or, would it make more sense to take it to a skilled mechanic and have them run diagnostics, so you can find out the underlying reason the light came on in the first place?
 While using the tape to cover up the light is faster, cheaper, and more convenient, that would be a silly decision.
 The problem would only get worse and end up being more expensive and more inconvenient for you.